 Your doctor will order intrinsic factor antibodies if you are unresponsive to vitamin B12 supplementation.
+A blood test for vitamin B12 levels is not an accurate test for vitamin D status despite it’s widespread use in conventional medicine.
+A urinary methylmalonic acid test is the most accurate for vitamin B12 deficiency.
 Sublingual B12 bypasses the gut and is an excellent delivery system to raise B12 levels.
 B12 injections provide the most efficacious route of administration.

 Mercury is one example of how an environmental toxin can trigger autoimmune disease.
 Toxins disrupt normal immune function and can alter tissue proteins making them look foreign to the immune system cells.
 Continuous exposure to a toxin such as mercury can lead to immune system dysfunction, culminating in autoimmune disease.
 Mercury is one of the best examples because it binds to proteins and enzymes altering their structure which confuses the immune system.

 These toxins get into the system by passing through the barrier systems of the body.
 These include the intestinal barrier, lung barrier, skin barrier and blood-brain barrier.
-Leaky gut is a major problem in our society due to high stress (cortisol eats away at the intestinal barrier), poor diets, toxins, infections and gluten sensitivity.
+Leaky gut is a major problem in our society due to high stress (cortisol eats away at the intestinal barrier), poor diets, toxins, infections, antibiotics and food allergies.
 Leaky gut can increase the chances of autoimmune disease.